 A deliciously spiced tender and tasty fruitcake

 Like classic fruitcake, this recipe calls for nuts and dried cherries, but incorporating vegetables gives this cake a moist texture halfway to carrot cake.
-It has ginger, vanilla, almond and cinnamon for flavor and a festive aroma.
+It has ginger, vanilla, almond and cinnamon for flavour and a festive aroma.
 The layers of orange (from both juice and zest) and tart fresh cranberry give the cake some bright acidity, as does the apple cider vinegar drink.

 Historically, adding vinegar to cakes was a useful trick that helped to activate the soda, to create a lighter cake and more tender crumb.
 English vinegar cakes peaked in popularity during wartime, when eggs were not available.
 This cake can easily be vegan-friendly due to the vinegar.
 It enables a good rise even without the use of eggs.
 Simply choose flax eggs in place of chicken eggs.

 Although there are lots of fruits and vegetables in each slice of cake, they are not noticeable.
 We chose to roast the parsnips and carrots first to bring out their subtle sweetness, but they could also work well raw.
-We drizzled the cakes with a silky smooth, pastel-colored orange cream cheese frosting.
+We drizzled the cakes with a silky smooth, pastel-coloured orange cream cheese frosting.
 Both vegan and dairy-based cream cheese work for this, but you could omit it, and try a glaze of orange juice and powdered sugar, too.

 Fruitcakes have a bad reputation

-Even though it is traditional to bring your neighbor or those in need a ribbon-wrapped box with gifts and fruitcake on December 26th (known as Boxing Day in British colonies) or 27th (National Fruitcake Day in the USA), there is also a recognized National Fruitcake Toss Day shortly after, in early January.
+Even though it is traditional to bring your neighbour or those in need a ribbon-wrapped box with gifts and fruitcake on December 26th (known as Boxing Day in British colonies) or 27th (National Fruitcake Day in the USA), there is also a recognized National Fruitcake Toss Day shortly after, in early January.
 The latter is well-celebrated in areas such as Colorado Springs and is just what it sounds like.

 Tossing fruitcakes is socially acceptable, regifting them is expected, and “being a fruitcake” has negative connotations.
 Poor fruitcake.
 Yet despite the folks at the festive dessert table looking at fruitcake sideways, and the hushed voices muttering about how fruitcake is so dense, heavy, and sickeningly sweet, it still bothers to show up during the holidays.

 Perhaps it is the indestructible nature of mass-produced fruitcakes that makes people look at them with suspicion.
-Even before commercial cakes routinely used artificially-colored chemically-preserved fruit, copious amounts of sugar and alcohol were enormously effective at preserving fruit and fruit cakes for an extended period.
+Even before commercial cakes routinely used artificially-coloured chemically-preserved fruit, copious amounts of sugar and alcohol were enormously effective at preserving fruit and fruit cakes for an extended period.
 How effective, you ask?

 A 2017 expedition to Antarctica discovered a well-preserved, essentially edible fruitcake left behind 106 years earlier!
 Even more outrageously, a British family is said to have passed down a Christmas fruitcake for several generations, over 130 years!
-Fruit cakes evolved as a natural way to enjoy the flavor and nutrition of summer fruit through the winter.
-But making a cake that is so full of sugar that it will last for generations is not the best way to make a pleasing and flavorful cake.
+Fruit cakes evolved as a natural way to enjoy the flavour and nutrition of summer fruit through the winter.
+But making a cake that is so full of sugar that it will last for generations is not the best way to make a pleasing and flavourful cake.